Asymptotic behaviour of galactic small-scale dynamos at modest magnetic Prandtl number: Model design

 Our model domain is a periodic cubic domain of size $h=256\pc$ on each side containing monatomic gas with mean number density $1\cmcube$.
 SNe explode intermittently at a Poisson rate $\dot\sigma=0.75\SNr$ at uniform random locations, where the solar neighbourhood rate $\SNr\simeq 17\kpc^{-2}\Myr^{-1}$ \citep{BT91,Mannucci05}.
 The volume SN rate is determined using a galactic thickness, which we choose to be the side $h$ of our periodic box.
 The periodic domain excludes pressure release by galactic winds or fountains, so we choose an SN rate lower than the solar neighborhood value to avoid thermal runaway \citep{KO15} and maintain a multiphase ISM for the duration of the simulations.

 Our models are summarised in Table\,\ref{tab:models}.
 Those denoted by N apply the kinematic phase of the SSD for benchmarking the magnetic diffusivity $\eta_{\rm crit}$ that can be resolved at each resolution (Sect.\,\ref{sec:effective}).
 Those denoted by P evolve the SSD for $\eta>\eta_{\rm crit}$ until saturation of the dynamo is established (Sect.\,\ref{sec:Res}).
-As a common initial condition for the set of P models, a snapshot from Model \NCA\ during its kinematic phase is used.
+As a common initial condition for the set of P models, a snapshot from model \NCA\ during its kinematic phase is used.
 For models with higher resolution, it is remeshed employing cubic interpolation.

-To run our models, we use the {\sc Pencil Code} \citep{Pencil-JOSS} coupled with the {\sc Astaroth} library \citep{Pekkila19, Pekkila22}.
+To run our models, we use the {\sc Pencil Code}\footnote{\href{https://pencil-code.nordita.org/}{https://pencil-code.nordita.org/}} \citep{Pencil-JOSS} coupled with the {\sc Astaroth}\footnote{\href{https://bitbucket.org/jpekkila/astaroth/src/master/}{https://bitbucket.org/jpekkila/astaroth/src/master/}} library \citep{Pekkila19, V21, Pekkila22}.
 This allows us to use GPUs for speedup by as much as a factor of 20 for this problem.
 We solve the compressible, non-ideal, non-adiabatic system of magnetohydrodynamic equations where $\rho$ denotes the density of the gas, $s$ its specific entropy, $T$ its temperature, and $\vect{u}$ its velocity, with $\cs$ the adiabatic sound speed, $t$ the time; $\vect{A}$ is the magnetic vector potential, with magnetic field $\vect{B}=\nabla\times\vect{A}$.
 The constant $\mu_0$ denotes the vacuum magnetic permeability and $\cplocal$ and $\cv$ the gas specific heat capacity at constant pressure and constant volume, respectively.
 The advective derivative

 the traceless rate of strain tensor $\mathbfss W$ has components

 and $|\mathbfss W|^2={\mathsf W}_{ij}^2$ is its contraction.\footnote{We adopt Einstein's summation convention throughout.}

 To manage numerical instabilities near the Nyquist frequency, we apply a sixth order hyperdiffusivity in Eq.\,\eqref{eq:mom}, proportional to the divergence of $\rho {\mathbfss W}^{(5)}$, where